logseq/docs/db-version.md

 * `Available choices`: This limits a property to only have one of the defined choices.
 See [property choices](#property-choices) for more.
 * `Checkbox state mapping`: For properties that have [property choices](#property-choices), this defines mapping two choices to be checked or unchecked on a checkbox.
 To enable seeing the checkbox, configure the `Show as checkbox on ...` field.
 * `Multiple values`: When selected, a property can have multiple values associated with it.
 All property types can have multiple values except for checkbox and datetime.
 * `UI position`: This determines where the property values are displayed.
 By default the values are displayed as a row-like block under a block (`Block properties`).
 You can also choose to display property values at the beginning like task status, under a block like deadline date, or at the end of a block.
+This config is available to all property types except `Url` and `DateTime`.
 * `Hide by default`: When selected, a property won't be visible on any of its blocks by default.
 But it will be visible if you zoom in on its blocks or display them in the sidebar.
 * `Hide empty value`: When selected, a property won't be visible on a block if it is has an empty property value.